DEIB-GECO/MutViz/static/README.md

 <img src="https://raw.githubusercontent.com/andreagulino/drviz/master/img/palette.png" width="300" style="margin-left:150px"/>

 ## View 2: Junctions
-The second interactive plot is a heat-map that aims to highlight how mutations affecting motifs that fall within a junction - in contrast to those located at generic positions within a chromosome - are most likely the ones that caused the development of a given cancer.
+The second interactive plot is a heat-map that aims to highlight how mutations affecting motifs that fall within a junction - in contrast to those located at generic positions within a chromosome - are most likely the ones that caused the development of a given tumor.

 The first row of the heat-map shows the mutation density around generic motifs, the second row is displaying the density for motifs falling within a junction.